F-16 models

 in 1/32 scale

-F-16B converting the SUFA Academy kit ... continued from F-16B page B2...... |
+F-16B conversion of the SUFA Academy kit ... continued from F-16B page B2...... |

 |

 Steps 12-14 The gear assembly can be slightly improved.
 First, reduce the beam part #D27 2 mm in length to get a correct setting of the forward gear nose leg.
-Academy provides 2 parts for choosing the nose gear door (#D77 / D76) but I could not see a difference. (note that the SUFA has different anit torque parts D31, D32).
+Academy provides 2 parts for choosing the nose gear door (#D77 / D76) but I could not see a difference. (note that the SUFA has different anti torque parts D31, D32).
 For the F-16B these seem OK to me.
 The nose wheel leg hub on part D11 seems a bit different on the real F-16B.
-I recommend using nose wheel part D13 instead.
+I recommend to ue nose wheel part D13 instead.
 The nose gear bay and door seems OK with the typical lighter style lights (parts L15+D45).
-This is also appropriate for F-16 MLU types were the lights were placed on the nose gear door to avoid pilot blinding when using MLU night vision goggles. (so if you make a very early block F-16, do not fit these lights but set 2 different type of lights inside the main gear doors).
+This is also appropriate for F-16 MLU types were the lights were placed on the nose gear door to avoid pilot blinding when using MLU night vision goggles. (so if you make a very early block F-16, do not fit these lights but set 2 different types of lights inside the main gear doors).
 Step 13

 Step 14